 The Thanksgiving holiday is upon us, and it’s time to give thanks for all that we have, that the rest of the world is envious about.
 It’s not about fixing and eating turkey etc. It’s to take time out to reflect on how fortunate we are to live here, in the United States of America.
 To give thanks.

 If you don’t embrace that view, name one country in the world where you would rather live.
 You can’t.
 And if you think you can, explain to us why you haven’t moved there to enjoy whatever it is about personal, economic and civic life you contend is better over there.
 Millions of people all over the world understand that, and millions of those who do, strive to leave their homes and come here to live among us.
 If nothing else, this should tell you a lot.
+If you’re still struggling, you can look at this latest infographic to help you out.

 So enjoy your holiday, and don’t forget that turkey feast or whatever floats your boat gastronomically.